-In Proposal 1, we are asking shareholders to elect three Directors in Class III each to serve a term of three years.
+In Proposal 1, we are asking shareholders to elect three Directors in Class I each to serve a term of three years.

 Article III of our Bylaws and Article 7 of our Articles of Incorporation provide for a Board of between nine and fifteen Directors divided into three classes, and that the number of Directors shall be determined by the Board.
-On April 29, 2020, the Board approved a decrease in the number of Directors from 14 to 10 which was effective immediately following the 2020 Annual Meeting on April 29, 2020.
+As of the Annual Meeting, the size of the Board will be nine.
 Our Bylaws further provide that the terms of the three classes of Directors shall be arranged so that the term of office of only one class expires in each year.